KiltedCode/khandaria-campaign/sessions/2020/2020-09-03-shocking-discoveries.md

 ![lightning trap](/assets/scry-lightning.webp)

-`Belsaran` puts hand on shoulder, try to absorb
+`Belsarin` puts hand on shoulder, try to absorb
 course up his hand, up his arm
 might be able to channel into a portal, not sure where to
 took some small damage
 `Pylia` burst healing
-there was a lightning trap, `Belsaran` is trying to put through to a portal
+there was a lightning trap, `Belsarin` is trying to put through to a portal
 blasts lightning into ground, floor catches fire
 `Hadvar` says "just... wait..."